-43. Removal and, Replacement of Horizontal and Diagonal Snap Braces of the snap brace over its mating member and tap the snap brace to engage it.
+43. Removal and, Replacement of Horizontal and Diagonal Snap Braces a.
+Removal.
+Hold the stainless-steel, springloaded pin, adjacent to the hook end of the snap brace depressed, and lightly tap the brace until it comes free of its mating member.